-A lot of tips we hear about for saving energy in the home require changes to the building’s structure.
-Adding insulation to the attic and installing double-paned windows are endeavors apartment dwellers simply can’t tackle.
+A lot of tips for saving energy in the home require changes to the building’s structure, such as adding insulation to the attic and installing double-paned windows.
+But those are endeavors apartment dwellers simply can’t tackle.
 Even something as simple as caulking around windows to seal cracks can be seen as a violation of the lease.

-There’s no need for renters to give up hope for saving money and energy though.
+But there’s no need for renters to give up hope for saving energy and lowering their energy bills.
 Little changes you make can add up quickly.
-Plus, the best way to save energy is to use less of it.
+Plus, the best way to save on energy is to use less of it.
 Turning off the lights when you leave a room and taking shorter showers are things you have complete control over.
 If you live in an apartment, give these tips a try:

 - Talk to your landlord.
 There’s no harm in asking the building’s owner to make some upgrades that will save you money as well as increase the value of the property.
 If the answer is no, ask if you can still make some changes yourself and/if the owner will reimburse you.

 - If you don’t control the temperature in your unit, ask the landlord to reset the heater/air conditioner to a temperature that’s more energy efficient.
 Maybe he can lower your rent as a result of the money he’ll save on energy!

 - Report leaky faucets and toilets or appliances that don’t work immediately so your landlord can fix them.

 - Roll up a towel and push it against a door or window sill that doesn’t close tightly.
 This will keep air from leaking in or out.

 - Use a fan instead of the air conditioner.
 Or use a fan to allow a higher setting on the air conditioning.
 Remember though – the air that fans produce cool people, not rooms, so turn off the fan when you leave the room.

 - Lay down rugs on bare floors for more insulation during the winter.
 Take them up during the summer to help keep cooler.